Report 04 / Narrative workshopPilot

 first-years / direction-uncertain

-Core problem
+Core problem the workshop targets

 Upperclassmen: too many experiences, unclear emphasis.
 First-years: too much uncertainty, unclear signals.

-What the word does
+What the word is designed to do

 Hands-on and digital together